westnordost/osmapi/README.md

 	mapDao.getMap(boundingBox, myMapDataHandler);
 ```

 myMapDataHandler implements MapDataHandler whose methods are called as the elements are parsed, think SAX parser.
-I.e. if you download 10MB of data, then the elements start arriving at the handler immediately so that you can process them on the fly.
+I.e. if you download 10MB of data, then the elements start arriving at the handler as the data comes in so that you can process them on the fly.

 ```java
 	/** This class is fed the map data. */